-The annual investraint review process has evolved over time.
-While a bank that relies on automated systems mist avoithe ability to screen an account's marketable securities on a daily basis, a manual investment review process provides a more hands-on approach to investment reviews.
-Maketable securities and unique assets usually are reviewed at the same time, which can allow for more dallo ue among administrators, portfolio managers, and unique asset managers.
+The annual investment review process has evolved over time.
+While a bank that relies on automated systems may have the ability to screen an account's marketable securities on a daily basis, a manual investment review process provides a more hands-on approach to investment reviews.
+Marketable securities and unique assets usually are reviewed at the same time, which can allow for more dialogue among administrators, portfolio managers, and unique asset managers.

-An automated investment review can be a uneful investment management and compliance tool.
-Lower-risk accounts, such as these invested in model portfolios comprising mutual funds or collective investment funds, lend themselves well to an automated process.
-An automated system allows marketable securities to be screened efficiently and frequently to identify assets not on an approved list, concentrate as, other-bank securities, or accounts with allocations inconsistent with account objectives.
-While automation can provide efficient identification, reporting, escalation, and ongoing manitoring of many types of exceptions, an automated investment review is not a substitute for good portfolio management or committee oversight and accountability.
+An automated investment review can be a useful investment management and compliance tool.
+Lower-risk accounts, such as those invested in model portfolios comprising mutual funds or collective investment funds, lend themselves well to an automated process.
+An automated system allows marketable securities to be screened efficiently and frequently to identify assets not on an approved list, concentrations, own-bank securities, or accounts with allocations inconsistent with account objectives.
+While automation can provide efficient identification, reporting, escalation, and ongoing monitoring of many types of exceptions, an automated investment review is not a substitute for good portfolio management or committee oversight and accountability.